The payroll profession is at an inflection point. Be in the room.

 Technology Showcase

 Live Product DemonstrationsAcross the day, you'll find leading payroll technology vendors showcasing their latest innovations available for demos, conversations and hands-on exploration at your own pace.
-Whether you're evaluating a new system, benchmarking your current setup or simply staying across what's available in the market, the Hub gives you direct access to the people building the future of payroll technology.
+Whether you're evaluating a new system, benchmarking your current setup or simply staying across what's available in the market, the technology showcase gives you direct access to the people building the future of payroll technology.

 Hear from Australia's leading voices in payroll, including compliance experts and thought leaders.
 Their sessions are designed to help you stay ahead and deliver more value in your role.